Skip to content

 Vascular Neurology Fellowship

-The Vascular Neurology fellowship offered at the University of Miami Miller School of Medicine/Jackson Memorial Hospital, Department of Neurology, is a comprehensive, clinical, interdisciplinary program in which fellows acquire in depth knowledge of the specifics and details of diagnosis, prognosis, treatment, and overall management of all types of cerebrovascular disorders.
+Welcome to the Vascular Neurology fellowship offered at the University of Miami Miller School of Medicine/Jackson Memorial Hospital, Department of Neurology.
+Our fellowship program offers a comprehensive, clinical, and interdisciplinary training experience.
+Fellows gain in-depth expertise in the diagnosis, prognosis, treatment, and overall management of all cerebrovascular disorders.
+With a strong emphasis on outstanding patient care and cutting-edge research, our program prepares fellows to be leaders in the field of vascular neurology.

 Opportunities and Expectations

-The Vascular Neurology fellowship program is designed to allow the fellow to rotate during the 1st year through the Stroke wards, Outpatient clinics, Neurosonology Laboratory, Neurocritical care Unit, Neurointerventional and Neuroradiology services.
-Devoted time for research is also an essential part of this program.
-The didactic curriculum for fellows consists of weekly core lectures and case-conferences specifically geared for vascular neurology fellows and stroke faculty.
-The didactic lectures cover a wide range of topics, are well-attended by our fellows, faculty and senior neurology residents rotating on the Stroke rotation.
+Fellows in the first year rotate through the Stroke wards, outpatient clinics, Neurosonology Laboratory, Neurocritical Care Unit, and the Neurointerventional and Neuroradiology services.
+Dedicated research time is also a key component of the program.
+The didactic curriculum includes weekly core lectures and case conferences tailored specifically for vascular neurology fellows and stroke faculty.
+These lectures cover a broad range of topics and are well-attended by fellows, faculty, and senior neurology residents rotating on the Stroke service.

 There are two fellowship programs tracks available.
-The first is an ACGME- accredited one-year fellowship program.
-The trainee is expected at the end of the training to manage all cerebrovascular conditions, have expertise in neurosonology, and to initiate independent clinical research.
+The first is an ACGME-accredited one-year fellowship program.
 An additional non-ACGME second-year is optional for selected candidates that want to expand research activities.
 The second fellowship program track is a Stroke research track (NINDS SrokeNet) one-year research position.
-For eligibility please contact Dr. Tatjana Rundek, the Miami StrokeNet training director.
+For eligibility, please contact Dr. Tatjana Rundek, trundek@med.miami.edu, the Miami StrokeNet training director.

-Teaching Hospitals: Jackson Memorial Hospital, University of Miami Hospital, and Veterans Affairs Medical Center
+Teaching Hospitals: Jackson Memorial Hospital, University of Miami Hospital, and the Miami Veterans Affairs Medical Center.

-Applications accepted through ERAS. until April.
-For additional information please contact Andrea Ruiz 305-243-2742.
+Applications accepted through ERAS until April.
+For additional information please contact Andrea Ruiz 305-243-2742 or aruiz2@med.miami.edu.

 Faculty

-The University of Miami Miller School Of Medicine is the premier medical center in South Florida.
-The Department of Neurology has a large faculty comprised of 50 clinicians and 20 Neuroscientists.
-The Cerebrovascular Division has full time faculty members who are board certified in Vascular Neurology.
-A variety of other individuals and services interact with the vascular neurology resident to enhance the teaching experience.
-Those intimately involved include, among others, Neurosurgery, Cardiology, Neurointerventional procedures and Neurointensive Care.
+The University of Miami Miller School of Medicine is the premier academic medical center in South Florida.
+The Department of Neurology has a large faculty comprised of 90 clinicians and 20 Neuroscientists.
+The Vascular Neurology Division has full-time faculty members who are board certified in Vascular Neurology.
+A variety of other individuals and services interact with the vascular neurology fellows to enhance their teaching experience.
+Other services intimately involved include, among others, Neuro-endovascular service, Neurosurgery, Cardiology, and Neurocritical Care.

 Services

 In addition to inpatient and outpatient clinical activities, the Division is responsible for the Patrick Cesarano Neurovascular Laboratory, accredited by the Intersocietal Commission for the Accreditation of Vascular Laboratories.
 The Neurovascular Laboratory performs over 2000 annual procedures, including Transcranial Doppler studies, Vasomotor Reactivity studies, Shunt test studies, Emboli detection studies and Carotid and Vertebral Duplex studies.
-The fellow is expected to be actively involved in all of these activities.
+Additionally, fellows over the tele stroke service at Jackson West and Jackson South.
+The fellow is expected to be actively involved in all activities.
 The cerebrovascular service cares for about 1200 new inpatients with stroke per year, between 200-300 inpatient consults from other departments each year and about 1500 new follow up outpatients.

 Phone: 305-243-2742